You know that you’re “supposed” to be investing, but what exactly does that mean?

 One is by investing in different types of things, like stocks and bonds.
 That’s really the asset allocation question from above.

 But you can also diversify within those bigger categories.
-For example, instead of buying the stocks of just a few companies, you can invest in the entire stock market.
+For example, instead of buying stock in just a few companies, you can invest in the entire stock market.
 And you can go even further by investing in both the US stock market AND international stock markets as well.
-You can do the same kind of thing with your bonds as well.
+You can do the same with your bonds.

-And the best part is that you don’t have to invest in a lot of different funds to be diversified.
-By using index funds, it’s actually possible to invest in the entire US stock market, all international stock markets, the entire US bond market and all international bond markets with just a single fund.
+And the best part is that you don’t have buy all of those individual stocks or invest in a ton of different mutual funds to be diversified.
+It’s actually possible to invest in the entire US stock market, all international stock markets, the entire US bond market and all international bond markets with just a single fund.
 Or 4 funds at the very most.

-Diversification is quite literally the ONLY way to decrease your investment risk without decreasing your expected return AND it’s pretty easy to do.
+In other words, diversification is both easy AND the only way to decrease your investment risk without decreasing your expected return.
 Might as well take advantage of it!

 Decision #6: How much you pay